nraymundipinheiro/nraymundipinheiro/README.md

 I'm Natália! ☺️

-I'm a master's student in Physics & Astronomy 🪐 at the [Stony Brook University](https://www.stonybrook.edu/).
-I love a good coding project 👩🏻‍💻, especially if it involves data analysis 🧐 and simulation 💻.
+I'm a master's student in Physics & Astronomy 🪐🔭 at the [Stony Brook University](https://www.stonybrook.edu/).
+I love a good coding project 👩🏻‍💻, especially if it involves data analysis and simulation.

-If you'd like to contact me or just chat about cool stuff, email me 📧 at `nraymundipinheiro at hotmail dot com`!
+If you'd like to contact me or just chat about cool stuff, email me at `nraymundipinheiro at hotmail dot com`!